 An extended clinical trial of the drug linagliptin (Trajenta), conducted for a group of over 2,000 patients from 32 countries with type 2 diabetes, confirmed the drug as safe and effective for lowering and maintaining blood sugar levels for up to 102 weeks.

 Fundamentally, all forms of diabetes are a condition where a person has high blood sugar, which means there’s too much sugar (glucose) in the blood for the body to process normally.
 The effects of this condition begin with the three classic symptoms of hyperglycemia, frequent urination, increased thirst, and increased hunger.

-If untreated, diabetes can produce many serious long-term complications including cardiovascular disease (heart disease), kidney disease (renal failure), damage to the eyes (retinopathy), damage to the nerves (neuropathy) and in severe incidents, diabetic coma.
+If untreated, diabetes can produce many serious long-term complications including cardiovascular disease (heart disease), kidney disease (renal failure), damage to the eyes (retinopathy) where you should go and get Eye exams, damage to the nerves (neuropathy) and in severe incidents, diabetic coma.

 With modern type 2 diabetes treatment, diabetes is rarely fatal in its own right, but it is a major contributor to many other illnesses, many of which are fatal.

 The key component in diabetes is insulin.
 Insulin is a hormone produced by the pancreas and its job is to regulate the blood sugar level of the body.
 In a way it acts like a stimulant to the liver, muscle and fat tissue to take glucose (blood sugar) from the blood and either metabolize (use) it or store it as fat.
 Lack or failure of insulin to do this job is the cause of diabetes.